Citrix App Layering

 Use of Compositing Engines is a choice.
 In the HyperV Connector and the vSphere Connector there is a checkbox to enable “Offload Compositing”.
 This setting is also available in the Machine Creation for vSphere and the VMware Horizon View connectors.
 The significant advantage to the Compositing Engine is that it is running on a Windows device with direct access to hypervisor disks.
 This provides the mechanisms to support GEN2 machines in HyperV, native ESX VMDK formats with Thin Provisioning in vSphere and UEFI in both.
 Packaging and Publishing performance is enhanced because the large layer files are processed less and written directly into disks on the hypervisor by the Compositing Engine which attaches back to the App Layering Appliance to access the layers using iSCSI connections.

-Note: PVS publishing cannot yet be performed using a Composting Engine, therefore it is still not possible to directly publish a VHDX file or GEN2 virtual machine to PVS.
+Note: PVS publishing cannot yet be performed using a Compositing Engine, therefore it is still not possible to directly publish a VHDX file or GEN2 virtual machine to PVS.

 Layers can be delivered in two ways.
 As part of a published image where the App Layering appliance combines all the layers into a single disk file and uploads that file to the provisioning system or where layers are mounted on logon and made available to users dynamically.